KarstenSiemer/Open-Airfilter/README.md

   * Due to nasty bug in kernel up to 4.19 (latest you can go with raspi-update right now), udev rules are not hooked where i need them
 * Use control wires of pwm to monitor fan health
 * clean up wiring and take better pictures
+* clean up the controllers script (create function to print and activate)

 ## Special Thanks to
 * carlosedp